ScottRobbins/Changes/README.md

 ### Installation

 The first thing you'll need to do is [install Swift](https://swift.org/download/#using-downloads).
+You can skip this step if you are using a static executable.

 After that is complete, install the binary via one of these methods: